 With 440,000 subscribers, you get a bit of everything from Bitcoin_Industry’s channel.

 There are some sensible articles about crypto and some interviews with heavy hitters like Vitalik Buterin.
 It’s not original material, but it’s an interesting aggregation of discussion points.
 Bitcoin_Industry claims to get the news out faster, which is important if you are day trading.

 I saw some technical analysis that amused me.
-They were giving time to an expert trader telling everyone that he was moving from altcoins to Bitcoin.
+They were giving time to an experienced trader, telling everyone that he was moving from altcoins to Bitcoin.
 Since the moment they published this article, altcoins have been on a spectacular upwards swing against BTC.
 You can’t be right all the time, I suppose.
 The take-home message is that free advice is usually worth exactly what you pay for it.